 One of the toughest parts of making a big dietary change is knowing what ingredients to stock in your allergy friendly pantry.
-If you’re used to eating gluten, but suddenly have to go gluten free, then you may wonder what kind of flour, baking mixes, pasta, or even vinegars are safe.
+If you’re used to eating gluten, but suddenly have to go gluten free, then you may wonder which type of flour, baking mix, pasta, or even vinegar is safe.
 When you go dairy free, not only is cheese, milk, and butter out, but many common pantry staples and snacks that may contain dairy are out as well.

 If you have multiple food allergies, stocking your kitchen pantry can become even more difficult.

 Thankfully there are so many options available now to fit a variety of special diets, so it’s getting easier all the time to find tasty substitutions.
 But going to the grocery store can be challenging – what products are allergen free and actually taste good as well?
 I’m going to share what we have in our allergy friendly pantry in our kitchen.

 I believe that you can enjoy amazing, easy recipes even when cooking for multiple food allergies.
 Of course, it’s easier to get in the kitchen and start cooking delicious recipes if you have the right foods in your pantry.